Thank you for your interest in EpLink’s Research Priorities Survey!

 The top 3 research themes that received the most ‘extremely important’ ratings were quality of life (69% of respondents), seizure prediction & brain stimulation (64%) and drug therapy (63%).
 When the average ratings were examined, quality of life still came out on top (graph not shown).

-The information gathered in this survey, along with feedback from EpLink’s Non-Profit Advisory Committee, will serve to inform EpLink’s restructuring in 2018 and beyond.
+The information gathered in this survey, along with feedback from EpLink’s Community Advisory Committee, will serve to inform EpLink’s restructuring in 2018 and beyond.
 The hope is that EpLink’s research will accurately represent the patient voice and be relevant to the needs of people living with epilepsy.